sapouidugnatos/skolota/akinakah/akinakah.md

 ![](https://github.com/sapouidugnatos/skolota/raw/master/akinakah/akinak-cosmic.png)

-> *Akīnakāh ǰánti!
-Akīnakāh ahmākah!
+> *Akī́nakāh ǰánti!
+Akī́nakāh ahmā́kah!
->Arsāh ǰánti!
-Arsāh ahmākah!
+>Ársāh ǰánti!
+Ársāh ahmā́kah!
-> J̌áta Akīnakahai̯!
-Akīnakahai̯ ahmākahmāi̯!
+> J̌áta Akī́nakahai̯!
+Akī́nakahai̯ ahmā́kahmāi̯!
->J̌áta Arsahai̯!
-Arsahai̯ ahmākahmāi̯!
+>J̌áta Ársahai̯!
+Ársahai̯ ahmā́kahmāi̯!
-> J̌áta AkīnakahaH!
-AkīnakahaH ahmākanā!
+> J̌áta Akī́nakahaH!
+Akī́nakahaH ahmā́kanā!
->J̌áta ArsahaH!
-ArsahaH ahmākanā!*
+>J̌áta ÁrsahaH!
+ÁrsahaH ahmā́kanā!*
 >
 >*"Akīnakāh strikes!
 Our Akīnakāh!
 > Arsāh strikes!
 Our Arsāh!
 >Strike for Akīnakāh!
 For our Akīnakāh!
 > Strike for Arsāh!
-For our Arsāh
+For our Arsāh!
 >Strike with Akīnakāh!
 With Our Akīnakāh!
 > Strike with Arsāh!
 With Our Arsāh!"*